 In general texts are likely to be fairly modern, but you should not dismiss pre- twentieth century texts.
 You can discuss choice of texts with a class and elicit their opinion.

-Here is a list of popular French works taken form the prescribed list of the WJEC examination board:
+Here is a list of popular French works taken from the prescribed list of the AQA examination board: